-We have operations in Australia, Canada, France, Germany, India, Mexico, the Peoples Republic of China, Poland and Switzerland.
-Of our 52 facilities in 10 countries, 18 are located outside the U.S., including 10 manufacturing facilities in four countries.
+We have operations in Australia, England, Canada, France, Germany, India, Mexico, the Peoples Republic of China, Poland and Switzerland.
+Of our 54 facilities in 11 countries, 19 are located outside the U.S., including 10 manufacturing facilities in four countries.

-In fiscal 2023, approximately 12% of our net sales were generated by our international operations.
-We expect that this proportion is likely to increase as we seek to increase our penetration of foreign markets, including through acquisitions such as Dodge, which included operations in Australia, Canada, India, Mexico and China.
+In fiscal 2024, approximately 12% of our net sales were generated by our international operations.
+We expect that this proportion is likely to increase as we seek to increase our penetration of foreign markets, including through acquisitions.
 Our foreign operations are subject to the risks inherent in such activities such as: currency devaluations, logistical and communication challenges, costs of complying with a variety of foreign laws and regulations, greater difficulties in protecting and maintaining our rights to intellectual property, difficulty in staffing and managing geographically diverse operations, acts of terrorism or war or other acts that may cause social disruption which are difficult to quantify or predict, and general economic conditions in these foreign markets.
 Our international operations may be negatively impacted by changes in government policies, such as changes in laws and regulations, restrictions on imports and exports, sources of supply, duties or tariffs, the introduction of measures to control inflation, and changes in the rate or method of taxation.
 To date we have not experienced significant difficulties with the foregoing risks associated with our international operations.